-UNIDO and ECCAS are implementing a comprehensive consultative preparatory process, which will determine the added value, feasibility as well as the technical and institutional design of the centre.
-The process is closely coordinated with the activities of the International Renewable Energy Agency (IRENA) and the Africa-EU Energy Partnership (AEEP).
+The technical and institutional design of the CEREEAC is the result of a comprehensive consultative preparatory process, which was undertaken between 2020 and 2021 to determine the added value, feasibility as well as the technical and institutional design of the centre.
+The process included the development of a baseline and needs assessment and was closely coordinated with the efforts of the International Renewable Energy Agency (IRENA) to design a Renewable Energy Roadmap for Central Africa.

 The ECCAS region is facing similar economic, social and environmental challenges as other regions in Sub Sahara Africa.
 ECCAS is comprising eleven member states whereas most of them are classified as low or lower-income countries.
 ECCAS countries represent a growing population of 172 million and remain fragile in a political and economic view.
 In the energy sector, the region faces a bundle of challenges.
 Although the region has vast fossil fuel and renewable energy potentials, the access rate to modern, reliable and affordable energy services remains very low.
 The total electricity production and consumption is lower than in other African regions.